-Income and IVT reports will be retained in resident files with the applicable annual or interim reexamination documents for the duration of the tenancy.
+Income and IVT reports will be retained in participant files with the applicable annual or interim reexamination documents.

-When the CDA determines through EIV reports and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 15, Program Integrity.
+When the CDA determines through EIV reports and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 14, Program Integrity.